kubernetes-sigs/scheduler-plugins/kep/594-resourcepolicy/README.md

 ### Goals

-1. Delvelop a filter plugin to restrict the resource consumption on each unit for different workloads.
+1. Develop a filter plugin to restrict the resource consumption on each unit for different workloads.
 2. Develop a score plugin to favor nodes matched by a high priority unit.
 3. Automatically setting deletion costs on Pods to control the scaling in sequence of workloads through a controller.